Sanix-Darker/AntiDDOS-system/README.md

 # AntiDDOS-system
-A simple way to protect your web site from DDOS attack
+A simple way to protect your web site from DDOS attack(FREELY)

 <h4> How to use it!</h4>
 In your webpage(for example produits.php or index.php), you just have to include the file index.php from anti_ddos:<br>